ctl43/TiMEstamp/README.md

 # TiMEstamp: Timing Mobile ELement Insertion from Multiple Sequence Alignments
-TiMEstamp is an R package for inferring evolutionary timepoints from multiple sequence alignments.
+TiMEstamp is an R package for inferring insertion timepoints of mobile elements from multiple sequence alignments.

 ## INSTALLATION:
 1. Clone from GitHub: